dorukkilitcioglu/dorukkilitcioglu.github.io/_posts/2018-10-08-recommender-filter-serendipity.md

 One culprit of such recommendations is the Collaborative Filtering approach to recommendations.
 Continuing with the book example, if there's a predominant second genre among the rest of the fantasy readers, collaborative filtering will bubble up that genre to you, even if you do not want to consume it.
 Worse yet, if the recommender system is relying on explicit ratings (1-5), you usually _have to_ consume and rate it bad in order to get rid of such recommendations.

-One way to combat this is using a hybrid model that also leverates content-based recommendations, which is the solution we went with for [Books2Rec]({% post_url 2018-05-13-introducing-books2rec %}).
+One way to combat this is using a hybrid model that also leverages content-based recommendations, which is the solution we went with for [Books2Rec]({% post_url 2018-05-13-introducing-books2rec %}).
 That way, you can balance the collaborative filtering with content similarity.

 ### Balance the Diminishing Returns